pcdshub/engineering_tools/README.md

 from https://github.com/pcdshub/ioc-foo-bar
 to /cds/group/pcds/epics/ioc/foo/bar/R1.0.0
 then cd and make and chmod as appropriate.
 &nbsp;
+The second path will not do any git or make actions, it will only find the release directory and change the file and directory permissions.
+This can be done with similar commands as above, adding one new argument, or it can be done by passing the path you'd like to modify if this is more convenient for you.
+&nbsp;
+Example commands:
+&nbsp;
+"ioc-deploy -n ioc-foo-bar -r R1.0.0 --allow-write true" "ioc-deploy -n ioc-foo-bar -r R1.0.0 --allow-write false" "ioc-deploy -p /cds/group/pcds/epics/ioc/foo/bar/R1.0.0 --allow-write true" "ioc-deploy -p /cds/group/pcds/epics/ioc/foo/bar/R1.0.0 --allow-write false" &nbsp;
 optional arguments:
 &nbsp; -h, --help            show this help message and exit